Kebyart, extreme synchronization

 And what are these pillars?

-What do you mean when you talk about transcendence?
+What do you mean by transcendence?

 What inspires you?

-You are a highly synchronized quartet.
+You're a highly synchronized quartet.
 There's a lot of strength in that.

-What is the current situation of the quartet?
+What's the current state of the quartet?

 How do you see the current music scene?